HQarroum/event-emitter/README.md

 emitter.on<typed_subscription_t<T>>([] (const typed_subscription_t<T>& s) {
   // This is the callback associated with the subscription. auto& callable = s.function();
-  // This is the type associated with the subscription. auto type = s.type_index();
+  // This is the type index associated with the subscription. auto type = s.type_index();
 });
 ```